glassnotes/ELEC-221/TOPICS-PROBLEMS.md

 ### Lecture 25

- * use the $z$-transform to determine whether a system is causal or stable
+ * use the z-transform to determine whether a system is causal or stable
- * apply the $z$-transform to systems described by difference equations
+ * apply the z-transform to systems described by difference equations
- * analyze simple feedback systems with the $z$-transform
+ * analyze simple feedback systems with the z-transform